-- Take this medicine by mouth without food.
-Do not eat at least 2 hours before and 2 hours after you take this medicine.
-Swallow tablets whole at approximately the same time each day.
-Do not cut, crush, or chew tablets. - Missed dose: If you miss a dose, take it as soon as you can if it is within 12 hours of the usual time.
-If you missed a dose by more than 12 hours, then skip the missed dose.
-Extend the dosing period by one day for every missed dose to make sure you complete 5 daily doses for each cycle. - If you vomit a dose, take your next dose at the regular time.
-Do not take 2 doses at the same time and do not double up on the next dose. - Handling: Wash your hands with soap and water, before and after handling your medicine, your caretakers should not handle your medicine with bare hands and should wear latex gloves. - Cytotoxic medicines leave the body through urine and stool, but they can also be present in other body fluids such as blood, vomit, semen, and vaginal fluids.
+- Swallow the medicine whole with food.
+Do not open or crush the capsules. - Missed dose: If you vomit or miss a dose, take your next dose at the regular time.
+Do not take 2 doses at the same time, instead, continue with your regular dosing schedule. - Handling: Wash your hands with soap and water, before and after handling your medicine, your caretakers should not handle your medicine with bare hands and should wear latex gloves. - Cytotoxic medicines leave the body through urine and stool, but they can also be present in other body fluids such as blood, vomit, semen, and vaginal fluids.
 Take precautions to prevent others from coming in contact with your medicine or your body fluids.
 Follow safety precautions during your treatment and for as long as directed by your health care provider after your treatment.
-If you take a cytotoxic pill each day, follow these precautions every day. - Storage: Store this medicine in the original container at room temperature. - Disposal of unused medicine: Do not flush any expired and/or unused medicine down the toilet or drain unless you are specifically instructed to do so on the medicine label.
-Some facilities have takeback programs and/or other options.
+If you take a cytotoxic pill each day, follow these precautions every day. - Storage: Store this medicine in the original container at room temperature.
+Protect from moisture. - Disposal of unused medicine: Do not flush any expired and/or unused medicine down the toilet or drain unless you are specifically instructed to do so on the medicine label.
+Some facilities have take-back programs and/or other options.
 If you do not have a take-back program in your area, then please discuss with your nurse or your doctor how to dispose of unused medicine.